alihijazy/Predictive-Model-for-Early-Adoption-of-Pets-within-the-First-Month-on-Petfinder/.ipynb_checkpoints/Readme-checkpoint.md

 <img src="https://github.com/alihijazy/Predictive-Model-for-Early-Adoption-of-Pets-within-the-First-Month-on-Petfinder/blob/master/Pictures/Refined%20Decision%20Tree%20Plot.png">

 ## Conclusion:
-The best performing model is the tuned decision tree model, however the refined decision tree model has very similar results with much less data to process. so I will go with the refined decision tree model.
+Our best performing model is the refined decision tree model.
+It scores 63% accuracy and uses only 10 features unlike any other model we tried. so it will require less processing with a bigger dataset.

 ## Repository Structure
 ```none